stockjumpswebsite/stockjumps.github.io/_pages/aboutus.md

 Marco Sammon

+PhD student, Northwestern University, Kellogg School of Management

 <img src='https://stockjumpswebsite.github.io/stockjumps/files/mcs.png' alt='Marco Sammon' height='200' width='175'>

-PhD Student, Northwestern University, Kellogg School of Management
+Marco Sammon is a 5th year PhD Student at Northwestern University's Kellogg School of Management.
+He is interested in understanding how the growth of passive ownership has changed the way information is incorporated into asset prices.

 mcsammon@gmail.com | <a href="http://marcosammon.com/">Website</a>

-Marco is a PhD student at Northwestern.

 Tasaneeya Viratyosin